Sourcegraph on Kubernetes with Helm

 YAMLapiVersion: v1 kind: Secret metadata: name: otel-collector-exporters-tls data: file.cert: "<.cert data>" file.key: "<.key data>"

-After applying the secret to your cluster, you can override the value openTelemetry.gateway.config.traces.exportersTlsSecretName
+After applying the secret to your cluster, you can use the opentelemetry-exporter/override-tls.yaml example, and configure the value openTelemetry.gateway.config.traces.exportersTlsSecretName

-to mount the certificate data in the Collector and instruct the exporter to use TLS:
+in your Helm values override file to mount the certificate data in the otel-collector, and instruct the exporter to use TLS:

 YAMLopenTelemetry: gateway: env: JAEGER_HOST: value: "http://your.jaeger.endpoint" config: traces: exportersTlsSecretName: otel-collector-exporters-tls exporters: jaeger: endpoint: "$JAEGER_HOST:14250" tls: cert_file: /tls/file.cert key_file: /tls/file.key